Nangi railway station

 Nangi railway station is a Kolkata Suburban Railway Station on the Budge Budge Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
-It serves the local area of Nangi & Batanagar in South 24 Parganas district in the Indian state of West Bengal.
+It serves the local areas of Nangi and Batanagar in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1890, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Ballygunge Junction to Budge Budge via Nangi.

 Electrification

 Electrification from Ballygunge Junction to Budge Budge including Nangi was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.